 We are sorry but we do not allow smoking or pets inside the house.

 For details of our availability and prices visit our Availability & Tariffs page.

 La Maison du Curé is just off the main street of Cormatin with its two boulangeries and variety of small shops.
-Next to the wine outlet there is a useful tabac.
-Further along you find the grocer, the post office and the hairdresser.
-A small tourist information office is open in July and August.
 Down by the river at La Filaterie, the old spinning mill, you can buy local gourmet foods and admire the work of the many local artists and potters.